A Munto Fanfiction: New Beginnings © RedWingedAngel002

 His kitted brows eased as he grumbled an apology, "Sorry about that, 'Nee-chan…"

 "I fell unconscious, then, so I don't know what happened after that.
-I woke up at his palace, only to find that the war was, thankfully, over."
-Though, in her own opinion, much wasn't done on her part, she was glad to have helped.
+I woke up at his palace, only to find that the war was thankfully over."
+Though, in her own opinion, much was not done on her part, she was glad to have helped.